Vrolijk/OSDD/README.md

 ## Tail files using netcat

 For sending data directly to an IP address first we need to add an arp entry at the sender.
-To simplefy this we use a layer 2 broadcast address.
-Please note that sending data to fast can cause packetloss and netcat will crash.
+To simplify this we use a layer 2 broadcast address.
+Please note that sending data to fast can cause packet loss and netcat will crash.

 ```sudo arp -i <<enp0s8>> -s <<192.168.1.2>> ff:ff:ff:ff:ff:ff```